microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/ElasticTableOperations/README.md

 ### Upsert Record

+**Note** : When Upserting a record you must update the entire record.
+The contents will be overwritten and any data not included in the upsert payload will be lost.

 The code in this section performs an upsert operation on the record that already exists, using two different ways to identify the record:

 Using only the id in the URL.
 No PartitionId parameter.
+You don't need to include it because the `partitionid` value must be part of the payload.

 **Request**